 Fruit of the Vine

-Shortly after pollination, the female flower at the end of the tiny baby pumpkin will die off.
-If pollination successfully occurred, the tiny pumpkin will begin to visibly grow.
+Shortly after successful pollination, the female flower at the end of the tiny baby pumpkin will die off.
+The tiny pumpkin will begin to visibly grow.
 This becomes apparent after just a few days.
 Your pumpkin's growth will seem slow at first.
 Within days, you will visibly see it begin a fast, stellar growth towards the record size you are planning for it.

 Positioning the Fruit:

 Many people ask me about placing the fruit in an upright position to help it grow more round and smooth on all sides.
 Placing the fruit upright may accomplish this.
 But, if you do this too early, the fruit may take on a squatty shape, especially larger pumpkin varieties.
 If you choose to do so later in the fruit's growth, you may be disturbing the secondary roots.
 More importantly, you risk damaging the main vine.
-This is no small risk, and often results in more harm than good.
+This is no small risk, and often does more harm than good.
 Whether you are growing "the big one" or a jack-o-lantern, I recommend you leave it alone as much as possible.

 For giant pumpkins, it is important to position the fruit on the vine, to keep it from pulling off the vine as it grows.
 This is an important, yet fairly easy step for growing giant pumpkins.
 Failure to do so, can cause stem stress, kinks, or even tears on the vine or stem.
 This restricts the flow of water and nutrients, and in the worst cases, it causes the stem to split from the vine.
 The vine is your umbilical cord and should be treated with great care.
-A small kink or tear may not prove disastrous, but it willreduce the potentail size of your fruit.
+A small kink or tear may not prove disastrous, but it will reduce the potential size of your fruit.

-Plan fruit positioning in advance.
-The vine near the fruit should be "loose", and allowed to move upward as the fruit grows.
-Without a little human intervention, stress problems will occur, as your pumpkin approaches two to three hundred pounds.
+For giant pumpkins, plan how to position the fruit in advance.
+The vine near the fruit should be "loose", and allow it to move upward as the fruit grows.
+Without a little human intervention, stress problems will occur, as your giant pumpkin approaches two to three hundred pounds.